ricwtk/ci-labs/src/lab1.md

     )
     ```

-3. The centers of every arc can be genrated from the sequence of coordinates using the following function:
+3. The centers of every arc can be generated from the sequence of coordinates using the following function:
     ```python title="function generatecenters"
     def generatecenters(coordinates):
         centers = []